mui/mui-x/docs/src/pages/components/data-grid/style/style.md

 {{"demo": "pages/components/data-grid/style/StylingCellsGrid.js", "bg": "inline"}}

+## Using the `classes` object prop

+When the `className` property isn't enough, and you need to access deeper elements, you can take advantage of the `classes` object property to customize the CSS injected by Material-UI.

+{{"demo": "pages/components/data-grid/style/StylingWithClassesProp.js", "bg": "inline"}}

+You can check the [overriding styles with classes](/customization/components/#overriding-styles-with-classes) section for more information.

 ## Custom theme

 The following demo leverages the CSS customization API to match the Ant Design specification.